bqqbarbhg/tower/doc/document.md

 Base input/output functionality.
 Most important file here is `Toml.scala` which implements an incomplete [TOML][gh-toml] parser used for all sorts of configuration files in the engine.
-The parsed results are mapped to Scala classes using `SimpleSerialization` which is also defined in this package.
+GThe parsed results are mapped to Scala classes using `SimpleSerialization` which is also defined in this package.

 #### util